 The above points have spurred a number of partners to test an ‘ideal model’ but also stimulated a number of alternative approaches under review.

 With the information gathered during the workshop, we are pulling together a SlideShare presentation identifying viable market solutions for rural connectivity for agriculture.
 We have also posted a living map (Figure 3 below) of locations where partners are willing and interested in working together to solve this problem.
-If interested in listing a new location on the map, click here to upload your location information for inclusion in the map.

 Finally, AgriFin has been working with agri-business enterprises in Kenya to benchmark marketplace approaches to solving rural e-commerce and last-mile logistical challenges.
 Alibaba’s Rural TaoBao strategy is one of these benchmarked case studies.